 Many scientific studies, including some by Kubzansky, have found a connection between psychological and physical well-being.

-of more than 200 studies found a connection between positive psychological attributes, such as happiness, optimism and life satisfaction, and a lowered risk of cardiovascular disease.
+A 2012 review of more than 200 studies found a connection between positive psychological attributes, such as happiness, optimism and life satisfaction, and a lowered risk of cardiovascular disease.
 Kubzansky and other Harvard School of Public Health researchers published these findings in the journal Psychological Bulletin.

 It’s not as simple as “you must be happy to prevent heart attacks,” of course.
 If you have a good sense of well-being, it’s easier to maintain good habits: Exercising, eating a balanced diet and getting enough sleep, researchers said.
 People who have an optimistic mindset may be more likely to engage in healthy behaviors because they perceive them as helpful in achieving their goals, Kubzansky said.